 Dog Grooming Courses

-Scotgroom offers a wide variety of Dog Grooming Courses to suit all interests and abilities, from enthusiastic owners to professional groomers
+Scotgroom offers a wide variety of Dog Grooming Courses to suit all interests and abilities, from novices to professional groomers

 There's something for every groomer, whether you are based locally, nationally or internationally.
 You will enjoy learning directly from a grooming expert who has achieved international acclaim, yet has lost none of the enthusiasm for passing on knowledge and skills to beginners and professionals alike.
 Discover how rewarding dog grooming can be!